 Filing for bankruptcy can affect your credit for years to come.
 Before you decide to file for bankruptcy without doing your homework, you should consider whether or not you can afford or manage to repay your debts without bankruptcy.
 If you are earning a steady income, it could be possible for you to work with someone to pay down your debts rather than resorting to bankruptcy.
 A credit counselor, for example, can help you to evaluate your situation and help you come up with a manageable plan for paying off your debts through a debt management plan.
 Just make sure that you go to a credit counselor from a U.S. Trustee approved agency so that you do not fall victim to a scam.

 Are your creditors willing to work with you?

 You may not have to file for bankruptcy if you can work something out with the creditors to whom you owe money.
 In some cases, creditors will help you to cure your default rather than sinking further into a hole of debt.
 If you can manage to negotiate with them, you may be able to settle the debts that you owe them for less than the amount you owe, reduce your interest rate, use a payment plan to catch up, reduce your principal balance.

 While there are no minimum debts for bankruptcy, when you file for Chapter 13 bankruptcy, there is a cap on the maximum debt one can have.
 You cannot have more than $1,194,200 in secured debt or $394,725 in unsecured debt.
 These numbers change to reflect inflation.

 If you are unable to or cannot afford to pay back your debts and, as a result, are being sued by creditors, having your wages garnished by creditors, or potentially risking your property being foreclosed on or repossessed, it may be beneficial to consider bankruptcy.

-Thank you to our friends and contributors at The Law Office of Michael A. Ziegler, P.L. for their insight into bankruptcy and the minimum debt requirement.
+Thank you to our friends and contributors at The Law Office of Michael A. Ziegler, P.L. in Clearwater, FL for their insight into bankruptcy.